zenozeng/gsoc2015/p5-pdf-and-svg-support.md

 I think that PShape is somehow not that natural for SVG.
 SVG is something more DOM like.
+So, the manipulation of svg is dom like api.

+Also, I think in SVG's world, we should treat shapes as object.
+Thus, an OOP api was provided.

 #### Performance Issue